mateusz-zadorozny/local-db-sync/README.md

-# GridPane to LocalWP 0.1
+# GridPane to LocalWP: Local-DB-Sync v0.1

 Script for updating and rewriting the LocalWP database